GenkiMarshall/cds-reddit-analysis-team/README.md

-# Cornell Data Science Project Team - Reddit Analysis
+### Cornell Data Science Project Team - Reddit Analysis

-For the moment, this will just be member's personal projects
+For the moment, this repo will just be a collection of members' personal projects.